KDE/documentation-develop-kde-org/content/docs/kauth/_index.md

 * **Policy**: The default policy for this action.
 It can be one of the following values:
   * `yes`: the action should be allowed without requesting authentication
   * `no`: the action should be always denied, without requesting authentication
-  * `auth_self`` the action will be authorized if the user will authenticate as himself
+  * `auth_self`: the action will be authorized if the user will authenticate as himself
   * `auth_admin`: the action will be authorized if the user will authenticate as a system administrator
 * **Persistence**: this field is optional and takes effect only if the authorization system supports it and **Policy** is either `auth_admin` or `auth_self`.
 It defines the persistence of the explicit authorization granted by the user through authentication.
 It can be one of the following values: